WORLD HISTORY

 Credit 1

-HISTORICAL & CULTURAL INFLUENCES OF THE NEW TESTAMENT
+HISTORICAL & CULTURAL INFLUENCES OF THE BIBLE: NEW TESTAMENT

 The History and Literature of the Biblical Era: New Testament course focuses on the historical impact and literary style from texts of the New Testament era.
 Topics may include historical background and events of the period, the customs and cultures of the peoples and societies, and the influence of the texts on law, history, government, literature, art, music, customs, morals, values, culture and events, including recent and current events.This course could serve as a social studies elective for high school graduation, but not as one of the three required social studies courses to ensure students have access to all Kentucky Academic Standards for Social Studies.